"What is man that he should be mindful of

 the effect of this change upon each and everyone of us is all

 pervasive.
-To understand what this means, we need only take a closer look
+To understand what this means, we need only to take a closer look

 at life itself.